f5devcentral/f5-agility-labs-nginx/docs/class14/module1/module1.rst

 Here we will examine the default configuration of the NGINX server, and afterward generate a new one for the PyGoat application.

-1. In FireFox, click the **PyGoat Web Application** link.
+1. In FireFox, select the **Lab Links** tab then click **PyGoat Web Application**.
 This link uses a hostname record that references the NGINX instance.

     .. image:: ../images/image-27.png